marafathussain/ML_book_easy/chapters/chapter1.md

 **How it works:**
 1. Algorithm looks for structure in data
 2. Finds groupings, patterns, or compressed representations
-3. No "correct answer"—results need biological interpretation
+3. No "correct answer", results need biological interpretation

 **When to use:**
 - No labels available